opal-project-dev/fluidity/packages/contracts/test-report.md

     ✓ Cumulative issuance fraction is 0.999 after 10 years
     ✓ Cumulative issuance fraction is 0.999999 after 20 years (78ms)
     ✓ Cumulative issuance fraction is 0.999999999 after 30 years (55ms)
-    ✓ Total LQTY tokens issued is 42.20 after a minute (38ms) ✓ Total LQTY tokens issued is 2,531.94 after an hour (41ms) ✓ Total LQTY tokens issued is 60,711.40 after a day (136ms) ✓ Total LQTY tokens issued is 422,568.60 after a week (331ms) ✓ Total LQTY tokens issued is 1,772,113.21 after a month ✓ Total LQTY tokens issued is 5,027,363.22 after 3 months (40ms) ✓ Total LQTY tokens issued is 9,264,902.04 after 6 months (47ms) ✓ Total LQTY tokens issued is 16,000,000 after a year (47ms) ✓ Total LQTY tokens issued is 24,000,000 after 2 years (47ms) ✓ Total LQTY tokens issued is 28,000,000 after 3 years (75ms)
+    ✓ Total OPL tokens issued is 42.20 after a minute (38ms) ✓ Total OPL tokens issued is 2,531.94 after an hour (41ms) ✓ Total OPL tokens issued is 60,711.40 after a day (136ms) ✓ Total OPL tokens issued is 422,568.60 after a week (331ms) ✓ Total OPL tokens issued is 1,772,113.21 after a month ✓ Total OPL tokens issued is 5,027,363.22 after 3 months (40ms) ✓ Total OPL tokens issued is 9,264,902.04 after 6 months (47ms) ✓ Total OPL tokens issued is 16,000,000 after a year (47ms) ✓ Total OPL tokens issued is 24,000,000 after 2 years (47ms) ✓ Total OPL tokens issued is 28,000,000 after 3 years (75ms)
-    ✓ Total LQTY tokens issued is 30,000,000 after 4 years (40ms)
+    ✓ Total OPL tokens issued is 30,000,000 after 4 years (40ms)
-    ✓ Total LQTY tokens issued is 31,968,750 after 10 years (69ms)
+    ✓ Total OPL tokens issued is 31,968,750 after 10 years (69ms)
-    ✓ Total LQTY tokens issued is 31,999,969.48 after 20 years (68ms)
+    ✓ Total OPL tokens issued is 31,999,969.48 after 20 years (68ms)
-    ✓ Total LQTY tokens issued is 31,999,999.97 after 30 years (87ms)
+    ✓ Total OPL tokens issued is 31,999,999.97 after 30 years (87ms)
     - Frequent token issuance: issuance event every year, for 30 years
     - Frequent token issuance: issuance event every day, for 30 years
     - Frequent token issuance: issuance event every minute, for 1 month
     - Frequent token issuance: issuance event every minute, for 1 year

-  Contract: LQTYStaking revenue share tests
+  Contract: OPLStaking revenue share tests
     ✓ stake(): reverts if amount is zero (74ms)
-    ✓ ETH fee per LQTY staked increases when a redemption fee is triggered and totalStakes > 0 (1562ms) ✓ ETH fee per LQTY staked doesn't change when a redemption fee is triggered and totalStakes == 0 (3540ms) ✓ LUSD fee per LQTY staked increases when a redemption fee is triggered and totalStakes > 0 (1757ms) ✓ LUSD fee per LQTY staked doesn't change when a redemption fee is triggered and totalStakes == 0 (1705ms) ✓ LQTY Staking: A single staker earns all ETH and LQTY fees that occur (2143ms) ✓ stake(): Top-up sends out all accumulated ETH and LUSD gains to the staker (2138ms) ✓ getPendingETHGain(): Returns the staker's correct pending ETH gain (1856ms) ✓ getPendingLUSDGain(): Returns the staker's correct pending LUSD gain (1965ms) ✓ LQTY Staking: Multiple stakers earn the correct share of all ETH and LQTY fees, based on their stake size (3133ms) ✓ unstake(): reverts if caller has ETH gains and can't receive ETH (1149ms) ✓ receive(): reverts when it receives ETH from an address that is not the Active Pool ✓ unstake(): reverts if user has no stake
+    ✓ ETH fee per OPL staked increases when a redemption fee is triggered and totalStakes > 0 (1562ms) ✓ ETH fee per OPL staked doesn't change when a redemption fee is triggered and totalStakes == 0 (3540ms) ✓ LUSD fee per OPL staked increases when a redemption fee is triggered and totalStakes > 0 (1757ms) ✓ LUSD fee per OPL staked doesn't change when a redemption fee is triggered and totalStakes == 0 (1705ms) ✓ OPL Staking: A single staker earns all ETH and OPL fees that occur (2143ms) ✓ stake(): Top-up sends out all accumulated ETH and LUSD gains to the staker (2138ms) ✓ getPendingETHGain(): Returns the staker's correct pending ETH gain (1856ms) ✓ getPendingLUSDGain(): Returns the staker's correct pending LUSD gain (1965ms) ✓ OPL Staking: Multiple stakers earn the correct share of all ETH and OPL fees, based on their stake size (3133ms) ✓ unstake(): reverts if caller has ETH gains and can't receive ETH (1149ms) ✓ receive(): reverts when it receives ETH from an address that is not the Active Pool ✓ unstake(): reverts if user has no stake